evernym/sgl/docs/tutorial.md

 https://w3c.github.io/vc-data-model/), by adding custom properties in LDAP, by creating a database of people and their relationships, etc.

-However, in the next step, we have to call SGL APIs.
+However, in the next step, we will have to call SGL APIs.
 These require that knowledge about principals be expressed in a standard format (one or more SGL `Principal` objects).
 Therefore, whatever storage mechanism you pick, you must be able to produce data like this: